Ozone: Production

-Coronal discharge method
+Corona discharge method

-A homemade ozone generator.
+Homemade Tesla coil.
 Ozone is produced in the corona discharge.

 This is the most common type of ozone generator for most industrial and personal uses.
-While variations of the "hot spark" coronal discharge method of ozone production exist, including medical grade and industrial grade ozone generators, these units usually work by means of a corona discharge tube or ozone plate.
+While variations of the "hot spark" corona discharge method of ozone production exist, including medical grade and industrial grade ozone generators, these units usually work by means of a corona discharge tube or ozone plate.
 They are typically cost-effective and do not require an oxygen source other than the ambient air to produce ozone concentrations of 3–6%.
 Fluctuations in ambient air, due to weather or other environmental conditions, cause variability in ozone production.
 However, they also produce nitrogen oxides as a by-product.
 Use of an air dryer can reduce or eliminate nitric acid formation by removing water vapour and increase ozone production.
 At room temperature, nitric acid will form into a vapour that is hazardous if inhaled.
 Symptoms can include chest pain, shortness of breath, headaches and a dry nose and throat causing a burning sensation.
 Use of an oxygen concentrator can further increase the ozone production and further reduce the risk of nitric acid formation by removing not only the water vapour, but also the bulk of the nitrogen.